bazel-ios/rules_ios/README.md

 removing Bazel 5.x.x LTS support is end of Q2 2023 and if it's an issue we can correct course sooner._

-Because `rules_ios` should be loosely coupled to a given Bazel versions, we can often handle several Bazel versions concurrently on `HEAD` without significant change and without having to have CI and review for LTS branches.
+Because `rules_ios` should be loosely coupled to a given Bazel version, we can often handle several Bazel versions concurrently on `HEAD` without significant change and without having to have CI and review for LTS branches.
 Because we want to keep running on `HEAD`, LTS support is added with branches where